FarhanaTeli/Kyphosis_Disease_Detection_NN_XGBoost/README.md

-# Kyphosis_Disease_Prediction using simple Neural Network model and XGBoost model
+# Kyphosis_Disease_Prediction using Fully Connected Neural Networks (FCNNs) model and XGBoost model
 **Project Summary:**
 In the "Kyphosis disease prediction and Imbalanced Data Handling" project, the objective was to develop a predictive model to identify the presence or absence of kyphosis, a medical condition.
 The dataset used in the project, named "Kyphosis.csv," contained imbalanced data, making it challenging to build an accurate model.
 The project's workflow can be summarized as follows: